merenlab/merenlab.org/_posts/anvio/2015-05-01-installation-v1.md

 * We also have [a recipe for Ubuntu / Debian users](https://gist.github.com/meren/f1e674f774a30a209d82).
 * Finally, Canberk Koç & Çağrı Ulaş kindly prepared [this recipe for Arch Linux users](https://gist.github.com/meren/f2f247f78a6402e3370ea929de1d3510).

-Please consider joining [the anvi'o discussion group]({% post_url anvio/2015-10-14-anvio-discussion-group %}) if you have any questions about how to install or how to use anvi'o.

 **Regardless** of whether you decided to go one of the alternative installation methods above, or you will continue with the more conventional method down below, you should take a look at these anvi'o requirements before going any further:

 * [Chrome Web Browser](https://www.google.com/chrome/browser/desktop/).
 Chrome should be not only installed, but unfortunately it also should be the default browser on your system (otherwise everytime interactive interface pops up, you will need to copy-paste the address to a Chrome window).
 Anvi'o does not support any other browser, and __it will not perform optimally__ on others.
 You can test whether it is the default or not by pasting this to your terminal: